Meet Our Board

 For over two decades Gwynne represented the Governors of Maryland on the national Coastal States Organization (CSO) serving on the Executive Committee representing the Mid-Atlantic region and chaired CSO’s Coastal Zone Management Act Reauthorization and Water Quality Committees.
 Gwynne also served as the Maryland representative on the Department of Interior Outer Continental Shelf Policy Committee, was a member of the Bureau of Ocean Energy Management-Maryland Renewable Energy Task Force, and served on the Environmental Protection Agency’s Coastal Elevations and Sea Level Rise Federal Advisory Committee.

-Bradley Watson is Executive Director of the Coastal States Organization (CSO) and is responsible for overseeing CSO’s programs, initiatives, and administration.
-Bradley previously served as CSO’s Acting Executive Director, Deputy Director, and Counsel and Director of Coastal Resilience.
-During his time at CSO, Bradley has worked on a range of resilience policy issues, led initiatives focused on intergovernmental collaboration, and cultivated strong relationships with a range of partners, amongst other roles.
-Prior to joining CSO, Bradley worked on Capitol Hill as a staffer for the House Committee on Transportation and Infrastructure, as a member of the investigations team for the Senate Armed Services Committee, and as a senior legislative staffer in the United States House of Representatives.
-Bradley is a graduate of Gonzaga College High School in Washington, D.C., Tulane University in New Orleans, LA, and the evening program at the Columbus School of Law at the Catholic University of America, and holds an Executive Certificate in Nonprofit Management from the McCourt School of Public Policy at Georgetown University.
-Bradley is admitted to the bar in the State of Maryland and resides on Capitol Hill.
+Bradley Watson is CSO’s Executive Director and represents the nation’s coastal and Great Lakes states, commonwealths, and territories on legislative, regulatory, policy, and program matters related to the conservation, development, and management of coastal and ocean resources.
+Bradley is responsible for overseeing CSO’s programs, initiatives, and administration, as well as managing staff and serving as the primary liaison with the CSO’s Governor appointed delegates.
+Bradley previously served as CSO’s Deputy Director, Counsel, and Director of Coastal Resilience working on a range of coastal and ocean policy issues, leading initiatives focused on intergovernmental collaboration, and cultivating strong relationships with a range of partners.
+Prior to joining CSO, Bradley served on Capitol Hill as a staffer for the House Committee on Transportation and Infrastructure, as a member of the investigations team for the Senate Armed Services Committee, and as a senior legislative staffer in the United States House of Representatives.
+Bradley earned a J.D. from the evening program at The Columbus School of Law at The Catholic University of America and an Executive Certificate in Nonprofit Management from the McCourt School of Public Policy at Georgetown University.
+He is admitted to the bar in the State of Maryland and resides on Capitol Hill.

 Mr. Keeley has worked in Maine for over 30 years in environmental management, policy development and planning with an emphasis on coastal and estuarine issues.
 Most recently he served as the Director of the Maine State Planning Office.
 He also directed Maine’s Coastal Management Program for eight years.
 In 1989 Mr. Keeley assisted in forming the international Gulf of Maine Program and served as an active state representative for 15-years.
 In 2002 he received EPA’s Environmental Merit Award and in 2003 he received NOAA’s Coastal Steward of the Year Award for his accomplishments and dedication to ocean and coastal management.
 In 2004 he departed public service and opened the consulting firm The Keeley Group.
 The firm offers coastal/ocean policy, strategic planning, and facilitation services.